 The perpetual usufruct right is akin to the ownership right, but is limited by time and the purpose for which it has been established.
 Moreover, it may only be established on real estate owned by public entities (the State Treasury or local governments).
 The entitlements of the perpetual usufructuary are similar to those associated with an ownership right; however, an agreement on the establishment of the pertinent right may impose specific limitations.
 In particular, a perpetual usufructuary is allowed sole use of the real estate and may dispose of its title.
 The key right of the perpetual usufructuary is the right to erect buildings on the real estate.
 Such buildings and structures are then held in ownership by the perpetual usufructuary, and such ownership is separate from the ownership of the land (this is one of few exceptions to the rule of ownership of the land extending to structures firmly attached thereto).
 A perpetual usufruct right is usually established for 99 years; a shorter term (however, not less than 40 years) is possible if the economic aim does not require that the pertinent right be established for the maximum period.
-The right is also subject to renewal (the perpetual usufructuary needs to submit such request not later than five years prior to the lapse of the original term).
+The right is also subject to renewal (the perpetual usufructuary needs to submit such a request not later than five years prior to the lapse of the original term).
 A perpetual usufruct right is subject to two types of fees that are not applicable in the case of an ownership right.
 The first fee constitutes a one-off payment to be made upon establishment of the perpetual usufruct, and usually varies from 15 to 25 per cent of the land's value.
 The second fee is an annual fee in an amount varying from 0.3 to 3 per cent of the market value of the land.
 The rate depends mainly on the purpose for which the land and the structures erected thereon are actually used.
-In addition, upon fulfilment of certain conditions, entities that were holders of perpetual usufruct rights on 13 October 2005 may apply to have their perpetual usufruct converted into an ownership right upon payment of an additional fee.
+In addition, upon fulfilment of certain conditions, entities that were holders of perpetual usufruct rights on 13 October 2005 may apply to have their perpetual usufruct converted into an ownership right upon payment of an additional fee; however in March 2015 this right was limited only to natural persons (to the exclusion of entities) by the Constitutional Tribunal.

-Janusz Siekański is a senior partner and Agnieszka Piskorska is a former senior counsel at Sołtysiński Kawecki & Szlęzak.
+Janusz Siekański is a senior partner and Radosław Waszkiewicz is a partner at Sołtysiński Kawecki & Szlęzak.
+This chapter constitutes an updated version of the chapter from 2015, which was co-authored by Agnieszka Piskorska, a former senior counsel at Sołtysiński Kawecki & Szlęzak.

-The Polish system also recognises co-ownerships (i.e., joint ownership by more than one entity) and joint perpetual usufruct rights.
+The Polish system also recognises co-ownership (i.e., joint ownership by more than one entity) and joint perpetual usufruct rights.

 When certain technical and formal requirements are fulfilled, it is possible to establish separate ownership of premises.
 This right is most commonly used in housing developments where owners of separate apartments constitute a compulsory commonwealth holding the land on which a given multi-apartment building is located in co-ownership or joint perpetual usufruct.
-However, such right is also frequently applied to commercial premises in big commercial complexes, where the ownership of premises is held by different entities that are co-owners of the land on which such commercial complex is located.
+However, such a right is also frequently applied to commercial premises in big commercial complexes, where the ownership of premises is held by different entities that are co-owners of the land on which such a commercial complex is located.